-- A. Emotional: being unfriendly, the excluding of individuals/groups from participating in events, activities or other opportunities, and the 'torment' or harassing of others. - B. Physical: any violence, hitting, kicking, slapping, taking of personal belongings, or any other form of physical aggression. - C. Racial / Discriminatory: Discriminatory taunts or use of inappropriate language, graffiti, gestures, signals or signs, exclusion due to race or background or any other actions which are not equal or fair due to race, religion, cultural background or other characteristics. - D. Sexual: explicit use of language or remarks, display or sharing of sexual material of any kind, sexual gestures, unwanted physical attention/touching, comments about involvement in sexual activity. - E. Verbal: name-calling, sarcasm, rumour spreading, teasing, unkindness, unwanted nicknames, reference to personal appearance. - F. Cyber-bullying: any form of bullying which takes place via any online platform, including social media sites, apps or gaming sites.
+- A. Emotional: being unfriendly, the excluding of individuals/groups from participating in events, activities or other opportunities, and the 'torment' or harassing of others. - B. Physical: any violence, hitting, kicking, slapping, taking of personal belongings, or any other form of physical aggression. - C. Racial: Racial taunts or use of inappropriate language, graffiti, gestures, signals or signs, exclusion due to race or background or any other actions which are not equal or fair due to race, religion or cultural background. - D. Sexual: explicit use of language or remarks, display or sharing of sexual material of any kind, sexual gestures, unwanted physical attention/touching, comments about involvement in sexual activity. - E. Verbal: name-calling, sarcasm, rumour spreading, teasing, unkindness, unwanted nicknames, reference to personal appearance. - F. Cyber-bullying: any form of bullying which takes place via any online platform, including social media sites, apps or gaming sites.

-5. Roles & responsibilities of staff in relation to behaviour
+5. Roles & responsibilities

-In defining the roles and responsibilities of staff, the following principles apply and the application of these is the basis for positive behaviour management and the continuously improving standard of behaviour within the Academy:
+In defining the roles and responsibilities of staff, the following principles apply and the application of these is the basis for positive behaviour management and the continuously improving standard of behaviour within the academy:

 - Staff will build positive and productive relationships with students, in which high standards and expectations for pupils are clear and well communicated.
 These core standards are displayed within King James I Academy '7 Standards'.
-These are the core expectations of all students, and should be the basis for the standards demanded by all staff of all students (see Appendix A: King James I Academy '7 Standards'). - Staff will work collaboratively, in support of one another, through positive and appropriate communication with colleagues and an ethos of teamwork and consistency.
-Staff should be proactive and contribute reasonably to managing behavioural issues, taking responsibility for issues as they arise. - Staff will work collaboratively with pupils and parents, to agree 'the way forward'.
-Positive and proactive communication between staff and students, often initiated by staff, will take place when negative behaviour has taken place, to reinforce standards expected and how students can be supported to meet these standards in future. - Staff will use the language of 'choice', and in doing so give children the responsibility for making the right decisions.
-Pupil views will be considered. - Staff will recognise the achievements and efforts of students, both informally (verbally) and through formal means (See Academy Rewards & Recognition Strategy), as appropriate.
-Pupils should recognise that their achievements are noticed and are rewarded appropriately.

-Staff will keep appropriate records of behavioural issues using internal information systems.
+These are the core standards and minimum expectations of all students, and should be the basis for the standards and expectations demanded by all staff of all students (see Appendix A: King James I Academy '7 Standards'). - Staff will work collaboratively, in support of one another, through positive and appropriate communication with colleagues and an ethos of teamwork and consistency. - Staff will work collaboratively with pupils, to agree 'the way forward'.
+Positive and proactive communication between staff and students, often initiated by staff, will take place when negative behaviour has taken place, to reinforce standards expected and how students can be supported to meet these standards. - Staff will use the language of 'choice', and in doing so give children the responsibility for making the right decisions. - Staff will recognise the achievements and efforts of students, both informally (verbally) and through formal means (See Academy Rewards & Recognition Strategy), as appropriate. - Staff will keep appropriate records of behavioural issues using internal information systems.
 Primarily, staff will record all behavioural issues (positive/negative) on Class Charts.
 Action taken at a pastoral level (e.g. by a form tutor, head of year, key stage co-ordinator, senior leader, SEND staff) will be accurately recorded on CPOMS.
 Child Protection and safeguarding information is stored separately, and is supervised by a designated staff member.